LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Unleashing the Potential of Soft Thinking with Randomness

 \subsection{Experimental Results}

 We implemented two randomization approaches within the Soft Thinking framework introduced in Section~\ref{sec:soft_thinking} and conducted experiments adhering to the protocol outlined in Section~\ref{sec:exp_setting}.
-We search the hyperparameters for both Dirichlet Sampling and the Gumbel-Softmax trick.
-The scaling parameter $\alpha$ was tested in the range of $[1.0, 10.0]$ with increments of $1.0$, and the temperature hyperparameter $\tau$ was tested in the range of $[0.3,0.9]$ with increments of $0.1$.
+For Dirichlet Sampling, the scaling parameter $\alpha$ was tested in the range of $[1.0, 10.0]$ with increments of $1.0$.
+For the Gumbel-Softmax trick, the temperature hyperparameter $\tau$ was tested in the range of $[0.3,0.9]$ with increments of $0.1$.
 We found that setting $\alpha=4.0$ and $\tau=0.5$ yielded good performance, and these values were used as the default hyperparameters.
 The results across eight benchmarks are presented in Table~\ref{table:main_exp}.

-Both Randomized Soft Thinking approaches demonstrated improved performance compared to vanilla Soft Thinking.
+Both Stochastic Soft Thinking approaches demonstrated improved performance compared to vanilla Soft Thinking.
 This suggests that incorporating randomness effectively mitigates the “Greedy Pitfall.”
 Notably, only the approach utilizing the Gumbel-Softmax trick achieved performance gains beyond those of discrete Token Thinking.
 We conducted further experiments to understand this difference.